MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-tenant-configuration.md

 In Azure Active Directory there are two types of user objects: cloud only users and synchronized users.
 Please follow the appropriate instructions for your type of user.

-### Synchronize user’s Preferred Data Location using Azure Active Directory Connect
+### Synchronize user's Preferred Data Location using Azure Active Directory Connect

 If your company's users are synchronized from an on-premises Active Directory system to Azure Active Directory, their PreferredDataLocation must be populated in an Active Directory attribute and synchronized to AAD.
 Follow the process in [Azure AD Connect sync: Make a change to the default configuration](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnectsync-change-the-configuration) to configure Preferred Data Location sync from on-premises Active Directory to Azure Active Directory.